zelikos/zeliblue/README.md

 zoxide
 ```

+The `fish` shell is configured by Zeliblue to utilize these packages if any are installed.

 ### setup-davincibox

 Sets up a [davincibox](https://github.com/zelikos/davincibox) container with toolbox.
 Optionally takes "refresh" as a parameter to rebuild the container with the latest version of davincibox.